brbisheng/Udacity_Data_Analyst/Tableau/readme.md

 I start with univariate analysis.
 I find that the histogram of physical features depend crucially on the bin size we choose.
 This is partly because `Weight` and `Height` are both whole numbers.
 Since Weight, Height and HR are all whole numbers.
 It would be more reasonable that the chosen bin size be also a whole number.

 To be more precise,
 - `Height`: The suggested bin size is 1.92.
-With this bin size, the graph appears to be left skewed.
-When I change the bin size to 1, the graph appears to be more symmetric, but is not normal.
+With this bin size, the graph appears to be normal.
+When I change the bin size to 1, the graph appears to be right skewed.
 - `Weight`: The suggested bin size is 7.6.
 With this bin size, the graph appears to be bimodal.
 When we change the bin size to 1, we can notice its whole number nature, and the variable appears to be right skewed.
 - `Avg`: Batting average is left skewed with a lot of zeros.
 - `HR`: Number of Homeruns has a shape of exponetial distribution.